8.2 Administration and governance

 Cultural responsibilities in Belgium and Flanders

 In Belgium, the Communities have exclusive competence for cultural policy and its implementation.
-The Government of Flanders can issue laws to that effect, called Flemish Parliament Acts.
+The Government of Flanders (Vlaamse Regering) can issue laws to that effect, called Flemish Parliament Acts.
 This implies that there is no Ministry of Culture at national level, but three Ministries of Culture at Community level, respectively for the Flemish, French and German speaking communities.
 Each community has developed its own policy with specific instruments and structures for implementation.
-In Flanders the Arts Division of the Department of Culture, Youth and Media has been entrusted with this task.
+In Flanders the Department of Culture, Youth and Media has been entrusted with this task.

-Cultural Heritage policy in Belgium is however a shared competence amongst communities and regions.
+Cultural Heritage policy in Belgium is however a shared competence amongst communities and regions (for the difference between communities and regions, see the official information site on Belgium).

 In Flanders the Flemish community, within its cultural competence, is responsible for movable tangible and intangible cultural heritage.
 It concerns policy regarding institutions and their collections, cultural heritage expert organisations, heritage objects such as paintings, sculptures, machines, furniture, … and also policy regarding transmission of habits and traditions, knowledge and competences, feasts and everyday life, …